-77 See, e.g., LendingTree, LLC v.
-Zillow, Inc., No. 3:10-CV-00439, 2014 WL 1309305, at 10 (W.D.N.C.
-March 31, 2014) ("duty to preserve evidence arose no later than its assertion of the attorney work product privilege"); Siani v.
 State Univ. of N.Y. at Farmingdale, No. CV09-407 (JFB)(WDW), 2010 WL 3170664 (E.D.N.Y.
 Aug.
 10, 2010) (if litigation foreseeable for work product, it was reasonably foreseeable to trigger preservation).

-78 For additional information on legal holds, see The Sedona Conference, Commentary on Legal Holds, Second Edition: The Trigger & The Process, 20 SEDONA CONF.
+^{79.} For additional information on legal holds, see The Sedona Conference, Commentary on Legal Holds, Second Edition: The Trigger & The Process, 20 SEDONA CONF.
 J. 341 (2019).

-may void the privilege and may violate professional secrecy obligations in many jurisdictions.
+Counsel should be mindful of and inform their clients about data residency concerns.
+While clients and counsel may believe that documents they author are stored locally on their laptop or on a server in their office, this setup is often not the case.
+Many large corporations and law firms have moved to cloud-based storage, which may or may not be storing the data in the jurisdiction where it is created.
+Furthermore, the use of certain publicly available services, such as Google Translate or Apple's virtual assistant, Siri, may void the privilege and may violate professional secrecy obligations in many jurisdictions.
 These services may additionally route information to other jurisdictions or potentially affect the confidentiality of the information.
 Similar to other issues regarding the transmission of privileged materials to another jurisdiction, storing data in a certain jurisdiction but accessing it from another can raise concerns about confidentiality and privilege, especially in instances where individuals in (or outside) the storage jurisdiction have access to that privileged content.
+However, certain issues may be mitigated through, for example, access controls and the use of a formal vendor engagement program that assesses vendor risk and imposes strict confidentiality obligations on vendors.

-When traveling, it is important for counsel to understand that invasive searches of electronic devices could open up the entirety of the data in the attorney's (or client's) possession to border investigators.79 For example, if border agents search a device that is connected to a cloud server, then they may have access to all files to which the individual has access.
-Individuals with access to privileged content on their devices or access to cloud servers, should take care to limit the privileged content they are carrying and disconnect from those servers before crossing any border to maintain the confidentiality of data.80
+When traveling, it is important for counsel to understand that invasive searches of electronic devices could open up the entirety of the data in the attorney's (or client's) possession to border investigators.80 For example, if border agents search a device that is connected to a cloud server, then they may have access to all files to which the individual has access.
+Individuals with access to privileged content on their devices or access to cloud servers should take care to limit the privileged content they are carrying and disconnect from those servers before crossing any border to maintain the confidentiality of data.81